prateek1verma/EpiEcoFarmers/README.md

 Codes for the generation of Figures for the project 'EpiEcoFarmers'

-### This code is associated with the paper titled "Farmers’ decision-making on fungicide treatment in multiple fields"
+### This repository contains the code for generating figures presented in the paper titled "Farmers’ decision-making on fungicide treatment in multiple fields".

 ## Overview ##

-This repository contains and all of the code and data required to reproduce the figures presented in: *Farmers’ decision-making on fungicide treatment in multiple fields*.

-All the final figures are also included in the repository.
-The code included comes in two types:

-1. Code for running numerical simulations and generating data (written in a mixture of Matlab and Python)
-2. Code for loading the numerical simulation data and plotting it to reproduce the figures as shown in the text (written in Matlab and Python)

-Analytical and numerical computations were performed using a combination of software packages and programming languages.
-The primary software packages used for numerical simulations and solving systems of differential equations were Matlab (version R2022b), Python (version Python 3.11.X) (?).
+The repository includes all the necessary code and data to reproduce the figures.
+The final figures are also provided in the repository for convenience.
+The code is organized in folders corresponding to the figure numbers mentioned in the main manuscript.
+The code is written in a combination of Matlab and Python.

-The codes to generate analytical expressions of the basic reproduction number $R_0$, fixed points, stability conditions of the fixed points are provided in the folder 'Supplementary_codes'.
+The numerical simulations, data generation, and figure production code can be found in the respective folders.
+For analytical computations, the code to generate expressions for the basic reproduction number $R_0$, fixed points, and stability conditions of the fixed points is available in the "Supplementary_codes" folder.
 These expressions were computed using Matlab's Symbolic Math Toolbox (version R2022b).
-Mathematica (version X.X.X) was employed to verify the results of some analytical analysis.
+Additionally, Mathematica (version X.X.X) was used to verify some of the analytical results.

+To reproduce the figures, follow the instructions provided in the corresponding folders.
+The code utilizes software packages such as Matlab (version R2022b) and Python (version Python 3.11.X) for numerical simulations and solving systems of differential equations.

+Please refer to the research paper for more details on the methodology and findings.

+For any questions or clarifications, feel free to reach out to the authors.

+Thank you for your interest in our work!

+## Contact information ##

+* Prateek Verma, Email: prateek4d@gmail.com
+* Alexey Mikaberidze, Email: a.mikaberidze@reading.ac.uk
+* Maria Bargués Ribera, Email: mariabargues1@gmail.com
+* Chaitanya Gokhale, Email: chaitanya.gokhale@uni-wuerzburg.de